GibbyZai/confluent/README.md

 5. After login, you should land on the **Confluent Cloud Home** or **Environments** page.

 > If you are using a **shared workshop org**, simply log in with the credentials provided by the instructor and skip the signup flow.

----
-## Step 2 – Create Initial Environment and Cluster
+## Create Initial Environment and Cluster
 ### 2.1 Create an environment

 1. In the top navigation bar, click the current environment name (for example: `default`).